vraedac/shopping-list-skill/README.md

 Manage a shopping list

 ## About
-Manage a shopping list as a todoist project.  you can add or remove items, query tific items or have mycroft read the whole list to you.
+Manage a shopping list as a Todoist project.  you can add or remove items, query specific items or have mycroft read the whole list to you.

 ## Examples
 * "Add cookies to my shopping list"